 How to Improve Your Soil

 Microscopic critters!
 It may seem odd, but having bugs, bacteria, and other little microscopic organisms isn’t always a bad thing!
+We call this the soil food web.

 The healthier your soil, the healthier your plants, and the better they’ll be able to resist the harmful pests.